huiwenzhang/ICRA2020-paper-list/README.md

 - Scaling Local Control to Large-Scale Topological Navigation
 - Zero-Shot Imitation Learning from Demonstrations for Legged Robot Visual Navigation

-## Soft Robot Applications
-- High Resolution Soft Tactile Interface for Physical Human-Robot Interaction
-- Learning-Based Fingertip Force Estimation for Soft Wearable Hand Robot with Tendon-Sheath Mechanism
-- Autonomous and Reversible Adhesion Using Elastomeric Suction Cups for In-Vivo Medical Treatments
-- Design of an Inflatable Wrinkle Actuator with Fast Inflation/Deflation Responses for Wearable Suits
-- Design and Validation of a Soft Ankle-Foot Orthosis Exosuit for Inversion and Eversion Support
-- Vine Robots: Design, Teleoperation, and Deployment for Navigation and Exploration (I)

-- Pressure-Driven Manipulator with Variable Stiffness Structure
-- 3D Electromagnetic Reconfiguration Enabled by Soft Continuum Robots
-- VaLeNS: Design of a Novel Variable Length Nested Soft Arm
-- A Programmably Compliant Origami Mechanism for Dynamically Dexterous Robots
-- Human Interface for Teleoperated Object Manipulation with a Soft Growing Robot

-## Prosthetics and Exoskeletons
-- A Closed-Loop and Ergonomic Control for Prosthetic Wrist Rotation
-- Comparison of Online Algorithms for the Tracking of Multiple Magnetic Targets in a Myokinetic Control Interface
-- SIMPA: Soft-Grasp Infant Myoelectric Prosthetic Arm
-- Backdrivable and Fully-Portable Pneumatic Back Support Exoskeleton for Lifting Assistance
--  Clinical Readiness of a Myoelectric Postural Control Algorithm for Persons with Transradial Amputation (I)
-- Force Control of SEA-Based Exoskeletons for Multimode Human-Robot Interactions (I)

-- Velocity Field Based Active-Assistive Control for Upper Limb Rehabilitation Exoskeleton Robot
-- Design, Development and Control of a Tendon-Actuated Exoskeleton for Wrist Rehabilitation and Training
-- Impedance Control of a Transfemoral Prosthesis Using Continuously Varying Ankle Impedances and Multiple Equilibria
-- Towards Variable Assistance for Lower Body Exoskeletons
-- Offline Assistance Optimization of a Soft Exosuit for Augmenting Ankle Power of Stroke Survivors During Walking
-- Gait Patterns Generation Based on Basis Functions Interpolation for the TWIN Lower-Limb Exoskeleton
-- Modulating Hip Stiffness with a Robotic Exoskeleton Immediately Changes Gait
-- Swing-Assist for Enhancing Stair Ambulation in a Primarily-Passive Knee Prosthesis
-- Proof-Of-Concept of a Pneumatic Ankle Foot Orthosis Powered by a Custom Compressor for Drop Foot Correction
-- Knowledge-Guided Reinforcement Learning Control for Robotic Lower Limb Prosthesis
-- Development of a Twisted String Actuator-Based Exoskeleton for Hip Joint Assistance in Lifting Tasks
-- A Novel Portable Lower Limb Exoskeleton for Gravity Compensation During Walking

 ## Human-Centered Robotics
 - Human-Centric Active Perception for Autonomous Observation